 I’m spitting the words out without even thinking.
 This man has pushed me beyond all limits and I no longer have anything to lose.
 He is going to move me to parts unknown in five days—four now.

 “You just need time, Rosie,” he says, his head down as he opens the door to leave.

 “Time isn’t going to make one bit of difference, David.
 I hate you now, and I’ll hate you later,” I spit before he leaves.
 I turn on that automatic sleep mechanism and pray for dreams of my man.

 “Rosie, wake up.”
 It’s getting harder to open my eyes now.
 My stomach is growling, and I do feel hungry—but I refuse to eat a thing.
 My head is hurting now, too—probably from lack of fluids—but if I lay still, it doesn’t hurt as much.
 “You need to eat, or you are going to make yourself really sick.
 I don’t want to have to force feed you.”
 Doesn’t he know that there really is no such thing?
 Swallowing is not an automatic mechanism.
 You have to make yourself swallow.
 He’s stupid.

 “You kept calling me a whore that day in the parking garage.”
-I said, my voice weak.
+I say, my voice weak.
 He looks at me.
 “You knew, didn’t you?”
 He shifts uncomfortably.